luwes/template-extensions/README.md

 ```

 ### Simple hydrate ([Codesandbox](https://codesandbox.io/s/template-extensions-2v4m2y?file=/index.html))

-This might come as a surprise but most hydration implementations require
-your markup twice.
-One with the expressions filled in and the other without.

-One of the goals of `AssignedTemplateInstance` is to not have this duplicate
-code but this functionality is under active development.
-It will require a
-new format that only defines the dynamic expressions much like you would
-manually query each SSR'd element that requires dynamicism and add DOM parts to it.

 Note that assigning a template instance to an existing element is only
 concerned about the structure and content leading up to the expressions.